Welcome to today's edition of the Rush 24-7 podcast.

 That's how we lost our respect around the world.

-Now, ladies and gentlemen, they can try to convince me a lot, but that Barack Obama's a cowboy, ha, that almost might put me in a good mood.
+Now, ladies and gentlemen, they can try to convince me a lot, but that Barack Obama's a cowboy, that almost might put me in a good mood.

-Of all the things that they are trying.
+I just, I can't, of all the things that they are trying.

-And then let's move, let's just move ahead here.
+Let's just move ahead here.

 This was in a residential neighborhood.

-He was living in a pig style.
+He was living in a pigsty.

 I mean, for crying out loud, he was living in a glorified hut.

-Folks, it was a pig style.
+Folks, it was a pigsty.

-I and I by the way, I'm not trying to offend Muslim sensibilities here.
+By the way, I'm not trying to offend Muslim sensibilities here.

-I mean, for crying out loud, you dirty windows, half-eaten food on the floor, filthy clothes shoved under the unmade bed.
+I mean, for crying out loud, dirty windows, half-eaten food on the floor, filthy clothes shoved under the unmade bed.

 I mean, it looked worse than a teenage kid's room.

-It looked it looked like a crack house.
+It looked like a crack house.

 Was he paying his fair share?